 - Pseudostratified ciliated columnar epithelium: important for mucociliary clearance

-- Cartilage: C-shaped hyaline cartilage rings in the trachea and elastic cartilage plates in the bronchi provide structural support.
+- Cartilage: C-shaped hyaline cartilage rings in the trachea and hyaline cartilage plates in the bronchi provide structural support.

 - Annular ligaments of trachea: horizontal fibrous bands that join the tracheal cartilage rings together